Name a street in Dublin Ireland after Frederick Douglass

 Douglass saw kinship between black slaves and the poorest of the Irish Catholics "These people lacked only a black skin and wooly hair to complete their likeness to the plantation negro".

 Frederick Douglass superior intellect and the bleak picture of slavery that he painted won the heart of the People.
-A statue or street renamed would be a fitting tribute to the man
+Although there is a monument in Cork and a blue plaque in Waterford, a street renamed in Dublin would make a fitting tribute.

 Today: Arthur is counting on you